eyro-labs/eyro_toast/README.md

 ## Author

-Flutter HUD plugin is developed by Eyro Labs.
+Flutter Toast plugin is developed by Eyro Labs.
 You can contact us at <admin@cubeacon.com>.